shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

 <div class="fragment current-only" data-code-focus="3,10,15"></div>
 <div class="fragment current-only" data-code-focus="5,18-20"></div>
     <aside class="notes">
-        <b>With this example I want to show you how easy the code can be when using ngrx/store</b>
+        <b>Now all together.
+With this example I want to show you how easy the code can be when using ngrx/store</b>
         <ol>
             <li>We have a template that display a list of users with a remove button</li>
             <li>The usersStream$ is an Observable that we get from the store and subscribe to using the async pipe</li>